For information on how to get to Optus Stadium visit the Transperth website.

-Perth Stadium is a unique opportunity for the PTA to concurrently develop the transport solution, rather than retrofit it into a constrained space.
+The Stadium Transport project has been a unique opportunity for the PTA to concurrently develop the transport solution, rather than retrofit it into a constrained space.

 Little more than five years after the December 2012 PDP (project definition plan) unveiled its $358 million vision, the massive project was completed.
 It called for a significant cultural shift away from a deeply-ingrained reliance on cars and aimed to move, within an hour of an event finishing, up to 50,000 people, or 83 per cent of a capacity crowd.

 The multiple transport options reflect passenger behaviour and demands – to create a passenger-first solution that moves people quickly and safely, while reducing the impacts on nearby residential and environmental areas.

-Key features of the responsive and robust transport solution, to be delivered by late 2017, include:
+Key features of the responsive and robust transport solution include:

 Dedicated train services

 - Six-platform Perth Stadium Station at the doorstop of the Stadium.